Link Lyman

-Early years
+Early life

 Lyman was born in 1898 in Table Rock, Nebraska.
 As an infant, his family moved to Rawlins County, Kansas, where his father, Edwin Lyman, was a farmer, raised stock and engaged in the real estate business.
 Lyman had four younger brothers (Edwin, Richard, Albert, and Louis) and three younger sisters (Anna, Margret, and Mildred).

 Lyman attended high school in McDonald, Kansas, but he did not play football as there was no team with only "six or seven boys in the whole school".

-Nebraska
+College career

 Lyman enrolled at the University of Nebraska in 1917 where he was a member of the Sigma Alpha Epsilon fraternity.
 After playing freshman football in 1917, he played at the tackle position for the Nebraska Cornhuskers football team in 1918, 1919, and 1921.
 Lyman was married shortly after the end of the 1919 football season and did not return to the university in the fall of 1920.
 He returned in February 1921 to establish his eligibility to play in the fall of 1921.

 Lyman later recalled: "From the first day, I just loved the game, and we had some pretty good teams, too."
 The 1921 Nebraska team compiled a 7–1 record, lost a close game against Knute Rockne's Notre Dame team, outscored opponents by a combined total of 283 to 17, and won the Missouri Valley Conference championship.
 The 1922 Nebraska yearbook noted the following about Lyman: "Lyman was, without doubt, our fastest lineman.
 Roy is a big man, weighing 200 pounds, and could get down under punts almost as quickly as the ends.
 Roy proved to be a ground gainer on tackle-around plays before the season was over."